niveknosredneh/Garden/README.md

 ## Running

-plot.sh is meant to run as a cron job as it continuously runs the python script until it succeeds.
+LightSensor.ino is the Arduino sketch which must be uploaded to your board plot.sh is meant to run as a cron job as it continuously runs the python script until it succeeds.
 PythonSerial.py can be run standalone but my shoddy serial connection makes using plot.sh much easier.